microsoft/finops-toolkit/docs-mslearn/framework/manage/assessment.md

 ## Building on the basics

 - Review KPIs periodically in cross-functional meetings or dashboards.
-- Automate KPIs, dashboards, and alerts to make adoption and measurement easier.
+- To make adoption and measurement easier, automate KPIs, dashboards, and alerts.
 - Scale the assessment out across divisions and deeper into each division for breadth and completeness.
-- Automate the assessment process and leverage telemetry to establish a streamlined process.
+- Automate the assessment process and use telemetry to establish a streamlined process.

 <br>